-There are more ways to get a good rate, besides agreeing to a shorter rate lock period.
-A larger down payment will give you a lower interest rate, since you will be starting out with more equity.
-You can pay points to improve your rate over the life of the loan, meaning you pay more initially.
-One strategy that is a good option for many people is to pay points to bring the rate down over the term of the loan.
-You'll pay more initially, but you'll save money in the long run.
+There are more ways to get a lower rate, besides opting for a shorter rate lock period.
+A bigger down payment will result in a reduced interest rate, since you'll be starting out with more equity.
+You can pay points to bring down your interest rate over the term of the loan, meaning you pay more initially.
+To many people, this is a good option..

 Do you have a question regarding a mortgage program?